soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

 If the parsing code is coupled with HTML generation, we lose the ability to pre-process the markup document.
-For example we might want to take only a small part of the document (for summary) and present it, or create a table of content from headers.
+For example we might want to take only a small part of the document (for summary) and present it, or create a table of content from headings.
 Or maybe we'd like to add other targets and not just HTML - maybe markdown format or a GUI reader?

 Parsing to an "abstract data type" (ADT) representation (one that does